ubccpsc/310/resources/other/pair_programming.md

 OK.
 Now that we know the basics, the challenge is: **how I do this remotely?**

 Thankfully, there are several collaboration tools that you can use to circumvent the challenges of remote pair programming.
-We will list a phew and leave other resources as links on this page.
+We will list a few and leave other resources as links on this page.

 Basically, you need: